CMPGitOpsInnovation/logicapp-functions-ase/README.md

-# Logic App App Service Environment v3
+# Azure Logic Apps and Azure Functions on ASEv3

-This repo creates a logic app with ASE v3
+This repo creates an Azure Logic App Standard and Azure Functions installation with ASE v3

 ## Required Policies